 It’s still not known for sure how Google actually treats nofollow links, but they do offer some benefit to SEO as well as offering larger non-SEO benefits such as brand awareness, site traffic, and general marketing.

 Basically, link building is a process of networking with the rest of the internet.
 For SEO, you need to get as many dofollow links as you can, with a mixture of nofollow in there just to be safe.
 In return, it will increase your value in Google’s search algorithm, increase your rank in Google search, and ultimately leading to more business from the web.
-There are many more ways through which you can get these links, like from guest blogging to link exchange.
+There are many more ways through which you can get these links, from guest blogging to link exchange.

 Once you understand what good links are, you can start with the link building for local SEO.